Ernyoke/certified-aws-advanced-networking-specialty/08-hybrid-networking/dx.md

 - `minimumLinks`: the LAG is active as long as the number of working connections is greater or equal to this value

     ![DX LAG](images/DirectConnectLAG.png)

+## DX Billing

+- There are multiple charges with DX:
+    - Port-hour charges as per the DX connection type and capacity:
+        - By capacity we understand the network speed
+        - Type: dedicated/hosted
+    - Data transfer out charges: AWS -> on-prem/DX location.
+There are no charges for data transfer into AWS
+        - Data transfer charges are calculated by GB
+        - These calculation depend on the DX location and source AWS region
+- Who pays for DX charges?
+    - In case of a single account owning and using the DX connection, then it is obvious
+    - In case of multi-account:
+        - Port-hour charges:
+            - The account that owns the DX connection (the account which request the connection) pays for the port-hour charges
+            - Rule of thumb: for dedicated connections we are charged as soon as the connection is available.
+In case we don't proceed with the DX setup, we will be charged after 90 days even if the connection is still in down state
+            - For hosted connections port-hours are billed as soon as we accept the hosted connection
+            - Billing for port-hour charges stops when the dedicated/hosted connections are removed from the account.
+If the connection is in down state, the charging is not stopped for that period
+        - Data transfer out charges:
+            - Data transfer out charges are usually allocated to the account that owns the resource sending the traffic (exception: S3 with "Requester Pays" flag enabled)
+            - In case the traffic is sent through a transit gateway: data transfer out charges are allocated to the owner of the last resource to send traffic before it hits the DX VIF
+            - If the owner of the DX connection and owner of the resource sending the traffic are in different AWS Organizations, DTO costs are allocated to the owner of the resource sending traffic and charged as per the internet DTO rates for the specific service, not the DTO DX rate
+- Summary:
+    - DX charges can be port-hour charges and data transfer out (DTO) charges
+    - Port-hour charges depend on the DX capacity
+    - The AWS account which created the DX connection pays for the port-hour charges
+    - Data transfer out charges are usually allocated to the account that owns the resources sending the traffic (exception TGW)
+    - In case of multi organization setup, the DTO is charged to the resource owner account based on standard AWS service DTO rate and not the DX DTO rate

+## DX CloudWatch Metrics

+- *ConnectionState*: 1 indicates the connection is up, 0 indicates dow
+- *ConnectionBpsEgress*: bitrate for the outbound data from AWS
+- *ConnectionBpsIngress*: bitrate for the inbound data into AWS
+- *ConnectionPpsEgress*: packet rate for the outbound data from AWS
+- *ConnectionPpsIngress*: packet rate for the inbound data into AWS
+- *ConnectionErrorCount*: total error count for all types of AWS on the AWS device
+- *ConnectionLightLevelTx*: health of the fiber connection for outbound traffic from AWS
+- *ConnectionLightLevelRx*: health of the fiber connection for inbound traffic into AWS
+- *ConnectionEncryptionState*: 1 indicates the MACSec encryption is working, 0 indicates encryption is not working
+- There are similar metrics for VIFs as well: `VirtualInterfaceBpsIngress`, `VirtualInterfaceBpsEgress`, etc.

+## Troubleshooting DX Issues

+- When there is no physical connectivity (Layer 1 issues), we can check the followings:
+    - Cross connect is complete
+    - Ports are correct
+    - Routers are powered on
+    - Tx/Rx optical signals are receiving (check CloudWatch) => context colocation provider and get report on the Tx/RX signals
+    - CW Metrics for Physical error count for AWS devices
+- If the connection is UP but the VIFs are down (Layer 2 issues), we can check:
+    - IP addresses are correct
+    - VLAN IDs are correct
+    - Router MAC address is in the ARP table
+    - Try cleaning the ARP table
+    - VLAN trunking is enabled at intermediate devices
+- When BGP session is down:
+    - Check BGP ASN numbers
+    - Peer IPs are correct
+    - MD5 auth key is correct: has no extra spaces
+    - <= 100 prefixes for private VIF
+    - <= 1000 prefixes for public VIF
+    - Firewall not blocking TCP 179 port
+    - Check BGP logs
+- When we are not able to reach destination:
+    - Check advertising routes for on-premises prefixes
+    - For public VIF, it should be publicly routable prefixes
+    - Check security groups and NACLs
+    - Check VPC route tables